GECP adheres to the code of practice for training

 Trainers and Practitioners in their respective countries.

 TEP by NBBE and registered psychotherapist (group analysis) in Sweden.
-Co-founder of the GECP, a supervisor and teacher of psychotherapy; and certified EMDR therapist in private practice.
+Co-founder of the GECP, a supervisor and teacher of psychotherapy; and EMDR Europe accredited Consultant & Therapist in private practice.
 She has worked internationally for many years.

 Former President and Life Member of the International Association for Group Psychotherapy and Group Processes [IAGP].
 Co-founder of BPA and the Stockholm Institute for Psychodrama, Sociometry and Group Psychotherapy [SIPS].